 Connect the bootable flash drive to a USB port on your new gaming PC.

-If the PC boots from the flash drive automatically, you’ll see instructions on the screen for installing Windows 11.
+If the PC boots from the flash drive automatically, you’ll see instructions for installing Windows 11 on the screen.
 From here on, it’s pretty straightforward.

 Choose the settings you want and select the hard drive where you want to install Windows.
 Usually, you’ll want to use an SSD for that.